antzGames/gdx-ode4j-examples/README.md

 ## Some headaches

 Ode4j has its own math classes similar to libGDX's Vector3, Matrix3, and Quaternion.
-You will have to get to know them and learn how to convert ode4j's versions to libGDX's versions in your render loop.
-Be very careful as the signatures for Quanternion's yaw, pitch roll and x,y,x,w are reversed between ode4j and libGDX which added wasted hours of fustration getting demos to work.

 I added a new help math utility class called [Ode2GDXMathUtils](https://github.com/antzGames/ode4j-GWT-Compatible-libGDX/blob/master/core/src/main/java/com/antz/ode4libGDX/util/Ode2GdxMathUtils.java).
 You use this method to create the libGDX Quaternion from ode4j's QuanternionC: